-Yola is an Anglic language that was spoken in County Wexford (Countie Weiseforthe) in the southeast of Ireland from the 12th century to the 20th century.
+Yola is an Anglic language that was spoken in County Wexford (Countie Weiseforthe) in the southeast of Ireland from the 12th century to the late 19th century.
 It developed after the Norman invasion of Ireland in 1169 from Middle English, Norman French and Flemish, with influences from Irish.
 It was spoken particularly in the baronies of Forth and Bargy, and was also known as Forth and Bargy dialect or Forth and Bargy.
 The name Yola means "old".

 Note: there appears to be some variation in how words are written in Yola.

 Yer woull ba doone,

 Gues dhicke dei, oore daaily breed,

 az wough vorgee foulk fho treshpass ayenst ouse.

 An do no feigh ouse ta ee deem av mizluck,

 mot brocke ouse vrem ee neckarès av villentie.

 'Cham góeen to tell thee óa taale at is drúe